Hollywood Resurrects a Twister-Chasing Legend

 The narration for Supercell was done by Drew Commins, who does a really nice job.
 Drew gave Chuck and everyone else involved in the story different voices allowing for the listener to follow along almost effortlessly.
 The quality of the recording and of this audiobook was perfect.
 I will definitely be looking for other work by Collins in the future (and it looks like he narrates at least one other Bernard book!)

 I love extreme weather, I’ve always wanted to go out storm chasing.
-But, at the same time, I utterly terrified of it.
-This book has been on my “to read’ list for quite some time.
+But, at the same time, I was utterly terrified of it.
+This book has been on my to-read list for quite some time.
 I actually owned the ebook version of it for almost 2 years.
 I don’t know why I never took the chance to read it.
 Well, now the audiobook comes along and I’m extremely excited that I got to finally finish this book.

-The only problems I had with this book was the biblical stuff pepper throughout.
+The only problems I had with this book was the biblical stuff peppered throughout.
 Not that I’m against the bible — no I was raised Catholic.
 Just Chuck’s character is the exact type of religious person that I disliked.
 He basically disowned his son for “choosing” to be gay.
 Now, with that being said and my personal views on this — the character arc for him (and even for his son) really added a unique dynamic to this story.
 I don’t think I would have enjoyed it as much if there wasn’t the animosity — but I would have been okay with less “angry religious Chuck” in the book.

 The story definitely reminded me of Twister and of the amazing storms I’ve watched on the news and in different documentaries.
 Everything in this book felt real.
 Even the way that the Hollywood film producer acted throughout felt believable.

 Overall, Supercell was one of those books that I was pleased to have read when I finished it.
-It also made me really want to dive into the other books the Buzz has written.
+It also made me really want to dive into the other books Buzz has written.
 I see that a few of them are available in audiobook format, and I hope to get the chance to review those soon!

-If you were a fan of the movie Twister, like extreme weather, or really enjoy a well-written story with well thought out characters and a twisting, turning (tornado-like) plot — this book is for you.
+If you were a fan of the movie Twister, like extreme weather, or really enjoy a well-written story with well-thought-out characters and a twisting, turning (tornado-like) plot — this book is for you.
 I was… blown away by the story.
 (Sorry, I had to).

 They’ll pay him a fortune to find a killer tornado for their movie.